Interstate Commission on the Potomac River Basin: Communication and education

-The agency’s technical expertise is magnified by a communications program that extends the impacts and results of ICPRB’s projects to the region’s public.
-Work in protecting and improving the region’s resources can be effective only when the public is educated about the reasons for those actions and their role in the preservation of those resources.
+The agency's technical expertise is magnified by a communications program that extends the impacts and results of ICPRB's projects to the region's public.
+Work to protect and improve the region's resources can be effective only when the public is educated about the reasons for those actions and their role in preserving them.
 To that end, the Commission: